 Share Your Thoughts!

-As a global mobility professional, we hope you can take a second to share your thoughts on the questions we find ourselves talking about most often.
-We will share the results of these surveys here.
+As a global mobility professional, we invite you to share your thoughts on the key questions shaping our industry today.
+We will compile and share the results of these surveys here.

 Fall 2023 Results: Have you recently enhanced your relocation benefits to persuade employees to relocate?